Mitate-e: Themes and characterizations

 Mitate-e is defined by its use of analogy, substitution, and layered references to create visual and cultural associations.
 These veiled associations were intended for Edo-period urban audiences familiar with both classical literature and contemporary popular culture.
 This allowed viewers to recognize and interpret layered allusions.
-Mitate (見立て, "to liken" or "to see as") involves presenting one subject in the terms of another, producing a complex contrast between image and meaning.
+This also requires audiences and artists share a mutual understanding and cultural knowledge on the same topic, in order to create playful experiences. "to liken" or "to see as" (見立て, Mitate) involves presenting one subject in the terms of another, producing a complex contrast between image and meaning.
 This exists in reality as a "seeing-as" process where the viewer can hold multiple interpretations at once, often evoking humor or irony.

-Compositions often use subjects such as courtesans, kabuki actors, or townspeople reinterpreted as classic heroes and poets.
+In Edo-period, mitate-e can be classified into four structural types.
+First, the leap structure: small point of resemblance is combined with a bold shift visually in setting or meaning; Second, the humorous structure: Pleasure arises from discovering resemblance between two largely dissimilar subjects.
+It's about find pleasure while discovering the similarity between two very different subjects; Third, the overlapping structure: the image indicates two meanings at once.
+On the surface, the viewer sees a person, an object, or a scene, but on closer inspection, it also suggests another different subject.
+Finally, the sacred-profane mixed structure: Noble or sacred subjects are combined with ordinary or profane subjects.